 This form of demolition uses heavy equipment like cranes, bulldozers, or excavators to take down a structure.
 It is relatively fast and does not require a large labor force like deconstruction, so property owners often choose mechanical demolition.
 However, heavy equipment poses significant hazards to other workers, passersby, and people who live and work in the area.
 An operator miscalculation could cause an unintentional structure collapse or release of hazardous materials into the environment.

 Even when a property owner selects the correct method, negligence or improper procedures can lead to accidents.
 Your Norristown attorney will investigate the entire demolition process, from choosing a method to picking a contractor to completing the work.
-Ostroff Injury Law will identify every wrong choice and mistake in execution and hold the wrongdoers accountable.
+Ostroff Godshall Injury and Accident Lawyers will identify every wrong choice and mistake in execution and hold the wrongdoers accountable.

 Your Rights After a Demolition Accident in Norristown

 Demolition accident injuries occur when someone is careless, does not follow safety rules, or makes a poor decision—usually hoping to save some money.
 The skilled attorneys at our firm will prove that a party is responsible for a demolition accident and demand that they pay for the harm they caused.